opral/monorepo/rfcs/002-tech-stack.md

 ### website (metaframework)

 VPS (vite-plugin-ssr) has been chosen as metaframework.
 VPS is a low(er) level metaframework with high control and customization possibilities.
-High control is required to localize inlang (yes, other metaframeworks like Next.js 13 or SvelteKit only support i18n via workarounds) and because of the editor.
+Classical metaframework like Next.js or Remix are focused on SSR apps.
+Next.js can be used to build SPAs but that involves workarounds and ends up with fighting the framework.
+Furthermore, higher control is required to localize inlang (other metaframeworks like Next.js 13 or SvelteKit only support i18n via workarounds) and because of the editor.
 The editor is a classical SPA app with SSR components.
 Cloning repositories, for example, can take a minute for larger repositories.
 Loading initial data (like cloning a repo) is a classical example of an SSR usecase.

 #### why vite-plugin-ssr?